We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 As with most meal kit services, the items arrived in a recyclable cardboard box that contained ice packs to keep the ingredients cold.
 However, the service was unique in that while most of the items were loose in the box, all the pantry items were together in a brown paper bag.

-Speaking of recycling, all of Marley Spoon’s shipping materials are recyclable or reusable.
+Speaking of recycling, all of Martha Stewart & Marley Spoon’s shipping materials are recyclable or reusable.
 If you want to recycle the ice packs rather than reuse them, you’ll need to throw away the gel filling before recycling the liner.

 Ingredient quality and freshness

-Martha and Marley Spoon recipes include fresh produce and meat, a variety of grains such as rice and pasta, and premade sauces or premixed seasoning blends.
+Martha Stewart & Marley Spoon recipes include fresh produce and meat, a variety of grains such as rice and pasta, and premade sauces or premixed seasoning blends.

 According to the company’s website, it sources seasonal vegetables and works with “trusted suppliers” to source animal proteins.
 Many of the spice blends and sauces may also highlight local ingredients or seasonal offerings.